 In the seventies it was very popular to do this modification on moto-cross bikes, they were all aircooled at that time.

-the ratio is should be less than 2s, =thickness of fin, D=diameter of drilled hole.
+should be less than 2s, =thickness of fin, D=diameter of drilled hole.

 Ex:if you drill a hole that is four times the thickness of the fin you have the same cooling area, but if you drill a hole that is two times the thickness of the fin you have 50% more cooling(exposed) area.